The Albert: Description

 The Albert is a four-storey building constructed of yellow brick with red brick dressings and stucco trim.
 It is three windows wide facing Victoria Street, and five window deep with a two-storey, three-window extension.
-The original canted ground floor frontage is central paneled with glazed doors and flanking windows framed by granite pilasters carrying fascia, cornice, and baluster with ball finials.
+The original canted ground floor frontage is central panelled with glazed doors and flanking windows framed by granite pilasters carrying fascia, cornice, and baluster with ball finials.
 The return features coupled pilasters with small pediments over the cornice than runs across the full extent of the ground floor.

 The bar windows and glazed doors have cut, engraved, and frosted glass.
 The upper floors have recessed sash windows linked by ornate iron balconies on the second and third floors.
 The slate roof is framed by a stucco molded parapet with a prominent stucco main entablature with deep cornices and lions' head modillions.
 Centred on both sides are upstands with "The Albert" incised on them.
 The interior retains some bar fittings that date back to c.
 1900.